-Duly granted a commission in the Northumberland Fusiliers in May 1902, Forsyth won his Royal Humane Society Medal for rescuing one of his men who got into difficulty while bathing in a river at Fenit, Co.
+Duly granted a commission in the Northumberland Fusiliers in May 1902, Forsyth won the Royal Humane Society Medal for rescuing one of his men who got into difficulty while bathing in a river at Fenit, Co.
 Kerry, in July 1905 (R.H.S.
-Case No. 33,996 refers).
+Case No. 33,996).

-In February 1908, after transferring to the Seaforth Highlanders as a Lieutenant, he quickly witnessed further action on the North West Frontier in Mohmand country and shortly after the outbreak of hostilities in August 1914, after attachment as a Captain to the Army Signals Service, he served out in France and Flanders from October 1914 until September 1915, including a brief stint as an A.D.C. to the G.O.C.
-4th Division.
+In February 1908 after transferring to the Seaforth Highlanders as a Lieutenant he quickly witnessed further action on the North West Frontier in Mohmand country.
+Shortly after the outbreak of hostilities in August 1914, attached as a Captain to the Army Signals Service, he served in France and Flanders from October 1914 until September 1915, including a brief stint as an ADC to the GOC 4th Division.